madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 The explicit rows specify that the header and footer should have a height determined by their content, while the main section should take up the remaining space.
 This places the `<footer>` at the bottom of the viewport.
 To prevent the elements in `<main>` from splitting up weirdly when there is little content, I also set the rule `main {place-content: start;}`.

-Without subgrid, the `landmark`s now jam themselves in the tracks given to them.
+Without subgrid, the landmarks now jam themselves in the tracks given to them.

 {% codepen "https://codepen.io/madrilene/pen/LYapGMy", "result" %}
 Subgrid: Inheriting grid tracks from a sibling - first step